 It demonstrates part of the severe battle at the time.
 Thinking about some artifacts at Hoa Lo Prison somehow gives us goosebumps.
-As a representative of the period of Vietnamese resistance war, the prison still maintained a lot of torturing tools.
+As a representative of the period of the Vietnamese resistance war, the prison still maintained a lot of torture tools.

 Every culture has its own unique festival or attraction that signifies something integral to what makes that culture special.
 In Vietnam, it's the traditional performance water puppet show.
 A Water Puppet Show is really just what it sounds like: a puppet show but on water.
 However, the performance is far more interesting and complicated.
 You should attend the show and figure it out by yourself.

 If you don't want to see the Water Puppet Show, there's another option for you: Take a cyclo ride through Hanoi Old Quarter.
 Cyclo is also one of the unique transportations in Vietnam.
 A cyclo looks like a bicycle but with 3 wheels and a big seat in the front.
 Some will say walking is better, but I think the perspective you get from a cyclo ride is worth seeing — plus it’s far easier to look around and take photos if you’re not watching where you’re walking the whole time.
 It's easy to catch a cyclo also, you can see it everywhere around Hanoi Old Quarter.
 And remember to bargain before going.